How To Explain The Periodic Table To Kids And Facts About It

 5. Are there any common trends or patterns found on the periodic table that kids should be aware of?

-There are several trends and patterns on the periodic table.
+One of the most important science facts for kids regarding the periodic table is that it holds several trends and patterns.
 First, the horizontal rows (periods) have an increasing number of electrons while the vertical columns (groups) have elements with similar properties.
 Next, the properties of each group range from highly reactive metals (group 1) to highly reactive nonmetals (group 17).
 Noble gases or nonreactive gases form group 18.
 Children can also learn that the radius of the atom increases from left to right in each period.
 Moreover, certain elements in periods 6 and 7 onwards are radioactive.

 6. What are the first twenty elements in the periodic table for kids?